mstevenson888/epiR/README.md

 | Release     | CRAN       | `install.packages("epiR")`                                             |

 The tables below provide a summary of the main functions and data sets in the package.
-An alphabetical list of all functions and datasets is available by typing \code`library(help = epiR)` in the R console.
+An alphabetical list of all functions and datasets is available by typing `library(help = epiR)` in the R console.

 For further information on any of these functions, type `help(name)` or `?name` where `name` is the name of the function or dataset.